St. Thomas University (Canada)

-The university offers a number of unique programs including recognized majors in Criminology, Journalism, Human Rights, and Communications and Public Policy.
-St. Thomas is the home of the Frank McKenna Centre for Communications and Public Policy.
-The university is unique in Canada for its sole focus on liberal arts and its commitment to social justice.

-St. Thomas' notable alumni includes a Canadian prime minister, Brian Mulroney, a New Brunswick premier, Shawn Graham, federal and provincial cabinet ministers, prelates, university presidents as well as several Rhodes Scholars.

 History

+St. Thomas University acknowledges the land in which the school is built on as traditional territory of Indigenous communities.
+These communities include the Wolastoqiyik / Maliseet, and the Mi'Kmaw, and Passamaquoddy / Peskotomuhkati Tribes / Nations, who signed peace treaties with the British Crown in the 1700s.

 St. Thomas University traces its institutional origins to the establishment of a Catholic academy in the former community of Chatham, New Brunswick (now Miramichi) in the late nineteenth century.
-Due to an influx of Irish immigration in northwestern New Brunswick, Chatham saw a need for more centres of education and religious instruction.
+Due to an influx of Irish immigration in northwestern New Brunswick, Chatham saw a need for more centers of education and religious instruction.
 Officially opened in October 1860, St. Michael's Academy was inaugurated by Bishop James Rogers of the newly formed Diocese of Chatham.

 St. Michael's Academy catered to young English-speaking males in the Miramichi River Valley and the growing port town of Chatham.
 A women's academy was created a year later.
 St. Michael's consisted of a single wooden structure constructed near the seat of the Diocese of Chatham, the new St. Michael's Cathedral.
 The institution offered a classical education and was intended to prepare students to study for the diocesan priesthood.
 From 1865, the school was known as St. Michael's College.
 It closed for several years in the 1870s and 1880s.

 Its uneven operation was curbed by the Basilian Fathers, a religious order who assumed the administration of the College in 1910.
 Since the Toronto-based religious order already had a Catholic college in the Ontario capital, named St. Michael's College (a federated component of the University of Toronto), St. Michael's in Chatham was renamed St. Thomas College after Thomas Aquinas.
-It remained a high school and a junior college; however, in 1934 the institution gained degree granting status from the Government of New Brunswick.
+It remained a high school and a junior college; however, in 1934, the institution gained degree-granting status from the Government of New Brunswick.